netr0m/az-pim-cli/README.md

 Sends a request to Azure PIM to activate the given group

 Usage:
-  az-pim-cli activate group [group name] [flags]
+  az-pim-cli activate group [flags]

 Aliases:
   group, g, grp, groups

 Flags:
   -h, --help           help for group
+  -t, --token string   An access token for the PIM Groups API (required).
+Consult the README for more information.

 Global Flags:
-  -c, --config string                config file (default is $HOME/.az-pim-cli.yaml) -d, --duration int                 Duration in minutes that the role should be activated for (default 480)
+  -c, --config string   config file (default is $HOME/.az-pim-cli.yaml) -d, --duration int    Duration in minutes that the role should be activated for (default 480) -n, --name string     The name of the resource to activate -p, --prefix string   The name prefix of the resource to activate (e.g. 'S399').
+Alternative to 'name'.
-      --reason string                Reason for the activation (default "config") -r, --role-name string             Specify the role to activate, if multiple roles are found for a subscription (e.g. 'Owner' and 'Contributor')
+      --reason string   Reason for the activation (default "config") -r, --role string     Specify the role to activate, if multiple roles are found for a subscription (e.g. 'Owner' and 'Contributor')
-  -s, --subscription-name string     The name of the subscription to activate -p, --subscription-prefix string   The name prefix of the subscription to activate (e.g. 'S399').
-Alternative to 'subscription-name'.
-  -t, --token string                 An access token for the PIM Groups API

 ```